Health officials say New Mexico has 1st coronavirus death

 It was unclear where the man was living before his hospitalization and how he was infected.

-The stay-at-home order in effect limits most gatherings to five people and closes nonessential businesses where work can't be performed remotely.
+The stay-at-home order limits most gatherings to five people and closes nonessential businesses where work can't be performed remotely.

-I“As we test more people in the state, we will see the number of infections rise.
-And as we see the number of infections rise, we are likely to see more death,” Lujan Grisham said.
-“Social distancing and isolation is the best tool we have right now.”
+The governor said as more people are tested, the number of infections and deaths will rise.

-The action follows a series of emergency public health orders that have closed down the state's indoor shopping malls, gyms and movie theaters.
-Officials also have eliminated dine-in service at restaurants, bars, and breweries.
-To prevent hoarding, the state is limiting purchases of over-the-counter medication and sanitary supplies to three items per retail customer.
+“Social distancing and isolation is the best tool we have right now," Lujan Grisham said.

 Positive tests for infection have been concentrated in population centers including Albuquerque, Santa Fe and the Las Cruces area, with infections confirmed in 14 of the state's 33 counties.